Potato Working Group

-As with other CHC committees, the Potato and Seed Potato Sub-Committees are comprised of members who are growers and/or represent grower associations from the five producing regions (British Columbia, Alberta, Ontario, Québec, and Atlantic).
+As with other CHC Working Groups, the Potato and Seed Potato Sub-Committees are comprised of members who are growers and/or represent grower associations from the five producing regions (British Columbia, Alberta, Ontario, Québec, and Atlantic).
 Together, they decide on and work with CHC staff and Government of Canada ministries on issues that affect potato production for that year.

-The Potato Committee meets once a year in March at the Annual General Meeting to cover a wide range of business including regulatory and trade issues, plant health issues, crop protection tools, safety nets, research, food safety and other concerns of mutual interest.
+The Potato Working Group meets once a year in March at the Annual General Meeting to cover a wide range of business including regulatory and trade issues, plant health issues, crop protection tools, safety nets, research, food safety and other concerns of mutual interest.
 The Chair and Members of the Canadian Potato Council are appointed at this time.

 Chair: Bill Zylmans